-The following limitations and conditions will apply to each partner included as a member in the 2007 composite return:
+The following limitations and conditions will apply to each partner included as a member in the 2008 composite return:

-- (a) Any short term capital gain (loss) plus any long term capital gain (loss) specifically allocated for a partner is allowed, subject to any "passive activity" loss limitations pursuant to IRC Section 469 and capital loss limitations imposed on non-corporate taxpayers by IRC Section 1211, - (b) No deduction is permitted for interest paid on investment indebtedness under IRC Section 163(d) (limitation on interest investment indebtedness), - (c) No deduction is permitted for carryover of net operating losses or capital losses, - (d) No personal exemption is permitted, - (e) No deduction is allowed for charitable contributions allowed or allowable pursuant to IRC Section 170, - (f) No credit is permitted for taxes paid to other states, - (g) No credit carryovers are permitted, and - (h) All other credits which flow through to partners on a pro rata basis are limited to the partner's state income tax liability.
-See list of Pass-through Tax Credits on page 21.
+- (a) Any short-term capital gain (loss) plus any long-term capital gain (loss) specifically allocated for a partner is allowed, subject to any "passive activity" loss limitations pursuant to IRC Section 469 and capital loss limitations imposed on non-corporate taxpayers by IRC Section 1211; - (b) No deduction is permitted for interest paid on investment indebtedness under IRC Section 163(d) (limitation on interest investment indebtedness); - (c) No deduction is permitted for carryover of net operating losses or capital losses;

+- (d) No personal exemption is permitted; - (e) No deduction is allowed for charitable contributions allowed or allowable pursuant to IRC Section 170; - (f) No credit is permitted for taxes paid to other states; - (g) No credit carryovers are permitted; and - (h) All other credits that flow through to partners on a pro rata basis are limited to the partner's state income tax liability.
+See the list of Pass-through Tax Credits on page 20.

-The partnership filing a composite return is liable not only for the tax shown on the return but also for any additional tax, interest, and penalty as a result of a subsequent audit or examination.
+The partnership filing a composite return is liable not only for the tax shown on the return, but also for any additional tax, interest, and penalty as a result of a subsequent audit or examination.
 Any refund of state or county tax as a result of filing a composite return shall be remitted directly to the partnership.
 The partnership should send a copy of general Indiana filing requirements to each nonresident partner.
-The partnership must determine partners electing to be included in the composite return and partners not electing to be included.